michaelcoleman7/BD-Brewing-Revenue-Web-Application/README.md

 # BD-Brewing-Revenue-Web-Application
-Web Application which deals with revenue for Black Donkey Brewing LTD

-React Based web application which using flask as a backend server.
-This then connects to mongo DB.
+This is a project which deals with revenue calculations for Black Donkey Brewing LTD. They are a brewing company in Srah, Co.Roscommon Ireland. it is a React Based web application used to carry out revenue calculations for a brewery.
+This connects to a flask backend API server which carrys out requests on data and any data manipulation in the form of calculations that needs to be carried out.
+This then connects to MongoDB database where all data is stored for user to display and update information.

 ## How to Install and Run:
 #### Web Application: